mini-peter-hunt/better-mc/README.md

 - Mend everything in the players' inventory and make them unbreakable (`unbreakableItem`)
-- Make productions (slabs and stairs) smeltable and "vineable" (if has the original recipe) (`smeltableRecipes` and `vineableRecipes`)
+- Make productions (slabs and stairs) smeltable and "vineable" (if has the original recipe) (`smeltableProducts` and `vineableProducts`)
-- Make tools and armor pieces cheaply upgradable using a smithing table (wooden/leather -> iron -> diamond) (`upgradableRecipes`)
+- Make tools and armor pieces cheaply upgradable using a smithing table (wooden/leather -> iron -> diamond) (`upgradableTools`)
-- Make some of the crafting products decraftable. (`decraftableRecipes`)
+- Make some of the crafting products "decraftable". (`decraftableProducts`)
 - Implement some of the recipes to be shapeless, which can fit in the 2x2 crafting in the player's inventory (`shapelessRecipes`)
+- Make saplings, mushrooms and fungus craftable from corresponding blocks at 1:1 ratio (`craftableSaplings`)

 ## Known Issues

 - Mending a thing and making it unbreakable removes all NBT tags but `Unbreakable`
-- Upgrading a tool or a armor piece may remove its NBT tags
+- Upgrading a tool or an armor piece may remove its NBT tags
-- Cleaning the content with file opened that should be cleaned might duplicate the file, which could cause duplication in the recipe book
+- Cleaning the content with the file opened that should be cleaned might duplicate the file, which could cause duplication in the recipe book

 ## Donation